Preview API

 Get a single entry

-Returns a single entry with a metadata property.
+Returns a single entry or asset with a metadata property.
 The metadata property holds a list of taxonomy concepts.

 Querying content based on a set of concepts